-#2 Updated by Nathan Woodrow almost 7 years ago
+#2 Updated by Nathan Woodrow over 8 years ago

 No worries.
 I agree with both points, and both were a concern of mine when I first wrote it.
 Now that other people are thinking the same I will see how I can improve the usability.